-A study conducted for 3 months regarding male infertility looked at a group of subfertile men who supplemented with Pycnogenol daily.
+A study conducted for 3 months regarding male infertility looked at a group of subfertile men who supplemented with pine bark extract daily.
 The researchers found that sperm morphology increased significantly – an impressive 38% improvement.
-Researchers concluded that since fertility and function responded positively, Pycnogenol may be a safe, effective, and less-invasive alternative to in – vitro fertilization, among other more expensive, risky therapies.
+Researchers concluded that since fertility and function responded positively, it may be a safe, effective, and less-invasive alternative to in – vitro fertilization, among other more expensive, risky therapies.

-A double – blind, placebo – controlled study – the gold standard of studies – was conducted to investigate the effects, if any, a combination supplement containing Pycnogenol on erectile dysfunction.
-The study participants were divided equally into a Pycnogenol containing supplement group and a placebo group.
+A double – blind, placebo – controlled study – the gold standard of studies – was conducted to investigate the effects, if any, a combination supplement containing a pine bark extract on erectile dysfunction.
+The study participants were divided equally into a supplement group and a placebo group.

-At the conclusion of the study, men supplementing with the Pycnogenol saw a significant 56% improvement in erectile function and associated markers compared with just 21% improvement in the placebo group.
+At the conclusion of the study, men who took the supplement saw a significant 56% improvement in erectile function and associated markers compared with just 21% improvement in the placebo group.
 Total testosterone levels were found to have risen 16% in the supplemented group compared to an inconsequential 3% increase in the placebo group.

 Researchers concluded that pine bark extract directly stimulates nitric oxide (NO) production in endothelial cells in the body which line the smooth muscle of the male reproductive organs.
 This, in turn, may have a very powerful effect on endothelial dysfunction, not just erectile dysfunction.